 Understanding Currency Pairs in Trading

 When the price rises, gold is appreciating against the dollar.
 When it falls, gold is weakening.
 Traders speculate on these movements to profit.
-This is similar to forex but with unique factors like safe-haven demand.
+This is similar to forex but with unique factors like safe-haven demand and inflation hedging.

-Let's use a simpler example: XAU/USD = 2,340.50.
-This number is the 'spot price' for immediate delivery.
+Let’s use the current rate: XAU/USD = 4,074.75.
+This number is the ‘spot price’ for immediate delivery.
 The digits before the decimal represent whole dollars, while after the decimal are cents.

-Here, 2,340 means two thousand three hundred forty dollars.
-The .50 means fifty cents.
-So, one troy ounce costs $2,340.50.
+Here, 4,074 means four thousand seventy-four dollars.
+The .75 means seventy-five cents.
+So, one troy ounce costs $4,074.75.
 Prices update continuously based on supply, demand, and market sentiment.

 You might see prices quoted per gram or kilo, but the standard is per troy ounce.
 Always check the unit to avoid confusion.
 This clarity is vital for both physical and paper gold transactions.